Robust measurement of wave function topology on NISQ quantum computers: Abstract

 \section{Abstract}

 Topological quantum phases of quantum materials are defined through their topological invariants.
 These topological invariants are quantities that characterize the global geometrical properties of the quantum wave functions and thus are immune to local noise.
-Here, we present a general strategy to measure topological invariants on NISQ quantum computers and demonstrate our proposal by applying it to a topological superconducting model.
-Remarkably, we find that the Chern numbers of the model can be measured exactly; that is, it is immune to the noise of NISQ machines.
-We also evaluate the Zak phase and ensemble geometric phase, which are not as robust as the Chern number, but still can be used to qualitatively distinguish different topological phases.
-Our study demonstrates that the robust nature of wave function topology allows noisy NISQ machines to determine topological invariants accurately.
+Here, we present a strategy to measure topological invariants on quantum computers.
+We show that our strategy can be easily integrated with the variational quantum eigensolver (VQE) so that the topological properties of generic quantum many-body states can be characterized on current quantum hardware.
+We demonstrate the robust nature of the method by measuring topological invariants for both non-interacting and interacting models, and map out interacting quantum phase diagrams on quantum simulators and IBM quantum hardware.